Was Akira Takarada Originally Supposed To Play Dr. Serizawa? (aka What's Up With Those Still Photos?)

 And it's crazy to think that the role of Serizawa as we know it today almost just kind of... wasn't.

 1 This in and of itself is interesting and somewhat convoluted.
 If we assume that Serizawa is 27 when Godzilla takes place in 1954, as canonically stated, and that he lost his eye at some point during the war, it would mean that, if he were a veteran, he would have been in the military - presumably in active combat - in his late teens at the oldest.
 However, aside from early script drafts in which he was planned to be much older (at one point he was 40 and widowed), I cannot recall any finalized material specifically referring to him as a war veteran, so I think it's reasonable to consider the possibility that he could have been wounded as a civilian.
 My personal theory to explain this slightly iffy timeline is that Serizawa as a character retains some backstory from earlier drafts in which he was written as older, even though his age was shifted down in the final film.
-This would also negate the theories of him having worked with Nazis during the war as he could not possibly have gotten a university-level education until, again, the last year or so of the war or immediately after it.
+This would also negate those weird fan theories you hear about him having worked with Nazis during the war as he could not possibly have gotten a university-level education until, again, the last year or so of the war or immediately after it.

 Toho SF Tokusatsu Eiga Series vol. 3 (Godzilla/Varan/Godzilla Raids Again) (1985)